Richard and Elizabeth Uihlein: Richard

 Richard Uihlein has been a Republican donor for decades, and increased his political giving after Citizens United v.
 Federal Election Commission.
 He has been a longtime donor to Republicans who share his ultra-conservative views.
 He is a staunch social and economic conservative, with views that are anti-union, anti-tax, and pro-deregulation.
 He has supported far-right candidates and has often supported efforts in opposition to gay and transgender rights as well as abortion rights.
 Richard Uihlein has been described as a person who "shuns the spotlight"; he rarely gives interviews.

 Elizabeth

 Elizabeth has said her mother was a liberal and her father a conservative.
 She has said she held liberal beliefs in her early years.

 Like her husband, Elizabeth rarely gives interviews, but she frequently makes statements about her political views in a column that appears in the Uline catalog and on the Uline website.
 Past columns have addressed topics including "the danger of Chinese competition", "the negative health effects of marijuana use", and "the detriments of the Federal Reserve's low interest rate policy".

-During the COVID-19 pandemic in the United States, Elizabeth Uihlein said the pandemic was "overhyped" and in November 2020 was an outspoken critic of stay-at-home directives issued to combat the spread of the virus.
+During the COVID-19 pandemic in the United States, Elizabeth Uihlein called the pandemic "overhyped", and in November 2020 she criticized stay-at-home directives issued to combat the virus's spread.
 Elizabeth Uihlein focuses her donations on the main GOP organizations, such as the Republican National Committee, National Republican Senatorial Committee, and National Republican Congressional Committee.